 So haven’t posted in a while, and today I wanted to share with you a little hack that has made my life a lot easier!

-I recently returned to brewing beer – my first attempt a few years ago after attending a beer brewing workshop ago wasn’t very successful, with the bottled beer tasting like beer does but completely flat and un-carbonated.
+I recently returned to brewing beer.
+My first attempt a few years ago after attending a beer brewing workshop ago wasn’t very successful, with the bottled beer tasting like beer does but completely flat and un-carbonated.
 I felt pretty discouraged and didn’t touch the equipment again until last week, when I decided it’s time to get down to business and give it another try.
 I purchased a “make your own beer” starter kit on amazon and voilà! it seems like this time around it may actually work (: This time around I went with a 1-gallon (approx. 5 liters) carboy instead of the 5- gallon bucket (approx. 20 litters) just in case the beer turns out flat again…

 Check out those bubbles!
 This is what the beer looked like about 24 hours after brewing